gitnyasha/deno-blog-app/README.md

 ## Add interactivity

 As of now the server is rendering HTML and if you want to add some JavaScript which will be processed on the client side you use islands which enable client side interactivity in Fresh, they are rendered on the client side unlike other components, maybe you want to add a click button and a form and I'm going to add comment section to submit a comment on a single post and note that when you refresh the page the comment will be removed as in this tutorial we are not storing anything.
-Create a file inside `islands1 folder called `Comment.tsx` and add the following code inside that file
+Create a file inside `islands` folder called `Comment.tsx` and add the following code inside that file

 ```
 import { useState } from "preact/hooks";